Nissan AD

-The Nissan AD is a subcompact van and wagon built by Nissan since 1982.
+The Nissan AD is a compact van and wagon built by Nissan for 1982 to 2025.
 Since 1996, the AD has also been sold as a passenger car under the Nissan Wingroad (日産・ウイングロード, Nissan Wingurōdo) moniker.
 The range has received an extensive variety of nameplates over the years and in different markets and has also been sold as a Mitsubishi, a Mazda, and a Subaru.
 In January 2025, Nissan announced that production would end in November of that year, citing slowing sales and a need for corporate restructuring.